DHLSan/FlashCore/README.md

 Team Number: xohw22-112

 This project was carried out within the scope of the EEM464 course at the Department of Electrical and Electronics Engineering at Eskişehir Technical University.
+The experiments were conducted on Zedboard Zynq Evaluation and Development Kit.
+Software version is Xilinx Vivado 2018.3

 ***